eliselarooy/toggles-component/README.md

 ## Limitations

-- The component currently only takes in 2 options per toggle.
 - The background colour does not change in proportion to how "correct" the answer is.
 - The toggles do not lock once the correct answer has been reached.